 - Piroxicam and ketoprofen have a higher risk of serious gastro-intestinal side effects.

 - Naproxen, diclofenac, and indometacin with an intermediate risk of GI side effects.

 - COX-2 inhibitors (discussed below) have a lower risk of GI side effects as compared to non-selective NSAIDs.

 A patient may not respond to NSAID treatment, switching to another NSAID may improve response.
 It is recommended that NSAIDs should be used at the lowest dose, which is effective for the shortest possible duration (NICE, 2019).

-Naproxen alternative drugs: over the counter medication
+Drugs alternative to Naproxen: over the counter drugs

 NSAIDs available over the counter without a prescription include:

 Note: Naproxen is available over the counter as Feminax Ultra for management of period pains and menstrual cramps.
 I discussed the possible use of Feminax Ultra in an acute gout attack in one of my previous posts.